How Much Do You Need in Cash Reserves to Get a Mortgage?

 Even if you have plenty of income to meet your loan obligations, your lender wants to feel confident that you have enough cash on hand—or in “reserve”—to pay your mortgage in the event you lose your job or experience a decrease in income.

 Money in a savings or checking account qualifies as cash reserves, of course.
-However, lenders will also accept anything that is liquid—meaning it can quickly be turned into cash if necessary.
+However, lenders will also accept anything liquid—meaning it can quickly be turned into cash if necessary.
 This includes things like:

-- 401(k)s, IRAs and other retirement accounts
+- 401(k)s, IRAs, and other retirement accounts

 - Mutual funds